Making Cap-and-Invest Work

 Many Californians can’t afford to live close to where they work because of a chronic undersupply of affordable housing.
 Building dense, infill, affordable housing close to transit and jobs reduces transportation emissions while improving our quality of life.

 Transportation is the number one source of carbon emissions in California.
-The next iteration of California’s Cap-and-Trade Program must continue to invest in public transit and include more flexibility to help address the transit fiscal cliff, ensuring this vital public good becomes a reliable, sustainable mobility option for more Californians.
+The next iteration of California’s Cap-and-Invest Program must continue to invest in public transit and include more flexibility to help address the transit fiscal cliff, ensuring this vital public good becomes a reliable, sustainable mobility option for more Californians.

 Communities on the frontlines of climate pollution have seen very few greenhouse gas emission reductions or air quality improvements from the current version of Cap-and-Trade, and programs that advance environmental justice are underinvested in.
 Tightening the program by removing free allowances and dubious offsets will reduce climate and health pollution and increase the Greenhouse Gas Reduction Fund, adding revenue to support existing and additional expenditures that prioritize frontline communities.

-The Cap-and-Trade timeline
+The Cap-and-Invest timeline

-Cap-and-Trade Program Resources
+Cap-and-Trade Resources

 Coalition Letter: March 1, 2025